New Property Projects in Manhattan, How We Pick Winners

 New launch property projects in Manhattan is a strategy we focus on for investor clients from all over the world.
 Foreign clients are overloaded with information of Manhattan new property projects on multiple fronts.

 New property projects are being marketed to foreign buyers at their home countries, and over Facebook/Instagram.
-When a foreigner searches for property projects online, there are way too many projects, all with beautiful photos.
-This makes the decisioning process even more confusing for the investor.
+When a foreigner searches for property projects online, there are way too many options, all with beautiful photos.
+This makes the decision process even more confusing for the investor.
 An investor should never make decisions based on beautiful photos online.
+Investing in a new launch condo has pros and cons and it is important to understand all before committing as property is not a liquid asset.

-Demand for the new property project in the area?
+Demand for the condo/product type in the area?

 The new project needs to cater to existing demand.
 For example, if an area already has 5 new development projects and all are having a hard time selling, having another one will just make matters worse.
 But if an area has strong demand and not enough inventory to supply such demand, then we can forecast the new project will sell well.